shiwabot/Aniebottt/Aniebots/config/README.md

-# MeowBot Original Configs are imported from here.
+# Aniebot Original Configs are imported from here.

-# All configs can be found in [mew_config.py](https://github.com/MdNoor786/Meow/blob/master/mew_config.py) in root dir
+# All configs can be found in [anie_config.py](https://github.com/MdNoor786/Meow/blob/master/mew_config.py) in root dir